-We utilize traditional therapies such as medications along with techniques derived from physical therapy such as soft tissue mobilization, joint mobilization, and therapeutic exercise.
-Cutting edge modalities like low-level LASER therapy, cold compression, and neuromuscular electrical stimulation are also employed to provide a complete range of services to our clients and patients including areas like holistic medicine where they are required.
+At Veterinary Emergency Care we utilize traditional therapies such as medications along with techniques derived from physical therapy such as soft tissue mobilization, joint mobilization, and therapeutic exercise.
+Cutting-edge modalities like low-level LASER therapy, cold compression, and neuromuscular electrical stimulation are also employed to provide a complete range of services to our clients and patients including areas like holistic medicine where they are required.

 Pain and decreased function are responsible for decreasing patients’ quality of life and potentially their length of life as well.
 Returning patients to full function as soon as possible with less pain will improve their recovery.
 We also sell products that support our services, like nutritional supplements, harnesses, and home exercise devices.